 If the file is legitimate however and is utilizing a high percentage of your system’s resources, you should know that this is normal and temporary and you should leave it at that.
 If not, however, you should proceed towards detecting and removing Trusted installer virus, related to it from your computer.

 If you have identified the .exe file to be malicious and you want to remove TrustedInstaller virus from your computer system, we strongly suggest that you follow the removal instructions for trusted installer underneath this article.
 They have been created with the main idea to help you remove this virus, preferably by following the removal instructions underneath this article.
 They have been divided in manual as well as automatic removal instructions.
 Be advised that most malware such as trusted installer creates various different registry objects and may also change your settings.
 This is why it is strongly recommended to download and run a scan with an advanced anti-malware software.
 Such program aims to effectively locate all malicious files and objects on your PC and remove them, plus it has a real-time shield, ensuring protection against malware in the future too.

 - Guide 1: How to Remove TrustedInstaller.exe from Windows.

-- Guide 2: Get rid of TrustedInstaller.exe from Mac OS X.
+- Guide 2: Get rid of TrustedInstaller.exe on Mac OS X.

-- Guide 3: Remove TrustedInstaller.exe from Google Chrome.
+- Guide 3: Remove TrustedInstaller.exe in Google Chrome.